Incidents of communal flare-up during Hanuman Jayanti; Mob targets police in K'taka's Hubballi | Politics

 - India

-Incidents of communal flare-up during Hanuman Jayanti processions were reported from Andhra Pradesh and Uttarakhand while a mob went on a rampage, attacking police personnel, a hospital and a temple in the old town of Hubballi in Karnataka over a social media post on Sunday.
+Incidents of communal flare-up during Hanuman Jayanti processions were reported from Andhra Pradesh and Uttarakhand while a mob went on a rampage, attacking police personnel, a hospital and a temple in Huballi in Karnataka over a social media post on Sunday.

 In the national capital, 20 people were arrested and two juveniles apprehended, while security was stepped up following clashes between two communities on Saturday when a Hanuman Jayanti procession was passing through Jahangirpuri.
 Eight cops and a civilian were injured in the violence.

-Prohibitory orders under Section 144 have been clamped in Hubballi city in Karnataka after the violence that left 12 police personnel injured.
+Prohibitory orders under Section 144 have been clamped in Hubballi city in Karnataka and 40 people arrested after the violence that left 12 police personnel injured.

-According to Hubballi-Dharwad Police Commissioner Labhu Ram, a police complaint had been lodged on an objectionable social media post after which a person was arrested.

 Karnataka Chief Minister Basavaraj Bommai termed it an organised attack and said the state will not tolerate such incidents.

-He also appealed to the people not to give a different political colour to this incident as it should be looked at from the law and order point of view.
+He also appealed to the people to look at the incident from the law and order point of view.

 ''It was a pre-planned attack.
 The miscreants wanted to create Devara Jeevanahalli and Kadugondahalli like incident in Hubballi,'' state Home Minister Araga Jnanendra said.